-The Output Circuits can be configured independently by pressing 1 for Output 1, 2 for Output 2, 3 for Output 3 or 4 for Output 4.
+The Output Circuits can be configured independently by pressing 1 for Output 1, 2 for Output 2, 3 for Output 3 or, on the next screen, 1 for Output 4.

 To program an Output circuit, press the number corresponding to the Output to be programmed.
 The following screens will be displayed for each selection: